 Our Knoxville personal injury attorneys have investigated numerous personal injury cases and know what steps to take to develop an accurate picture of what happened, how the other party was at fault, and the damages victims suffered.

-Some of the steps we will take to investigate may include:
+Some of the steps we may take to build a case may include:

 - Visiting the scene to take pictures